Mincemeat Crumble Slices

 Half the crumble mixture is pressed into the tin, then you spread on the mincemeat, before sprinkling the remaining crumble on the top.

-Once cooked and cooled I pop the whole tin in the fridge overnight to firm up, before cutting into large squares.
+Once cooked and cooled, pop the whole tin in the fridge overnight to firm up, before cutting into large squares.

 A dollop of clotted cream on top is lovely, or you could reheat slices in the microwave and serve it as a warm pudding with custard.

-- Add some extra fruit into the mincemeat for added fruitiness - dried cranberries would be nice.
+Add some extra fruit into the mincemeat for added flavour - dried cranberries would be nice.

 Step 1: Weigh out the flour in a large mixing bowl and cut the cold butter into cubes.